 B.A., B.S.
 Degrees

-Biological sciences majors may pursue either a B.A. or B.S. degree.
-Because biology is an interdisciplinary science, both programs include course work in the physical sciences and mathematics.
+Biological sciences majors may pursue either a B.A. or a B.S. degree.
+Because biology is an interdisciplinary science, both programs include coursework in the physical sciences and mathematics.
 The B.A. requires fewer credits in natural science and more credits in the social sciences and humanities than the B.S. degree, which focuses more intensively on biological science.
 The B.S. degree without a concentration provides the most comprehensive education in biology.
-The B.S. degree with a concentration permits some degree of specialization in one of three sub-disciplines: cell and molecular biology, physiology, or ecology and evolutionary biology.
+The B.S. degree with a concentration permits some degree of specialization in one of four subdisciplines: cell and molecular biology, physiology, biomedical science, or ecology and evolutionary biology.

-Students majoring in the biological sciences must complete a capstone project during their junior or senior year.
-The goal of the capstone experience is to integrate skills and information students have learned in previous courses by conducting a mentored research project and communicating the results.
+Students majoring in the biological sciences must complete a capstone research project during their junior or senior year.
+The goal of the capstone experience is to apply the skills and information gained in coursework to an original research project.
 Students will signal their intent to complete the capstone requirement by registering for BIOL F400.
-The capstone research project itself may be completed within one of the designated courses listed below, or by working individually with a faculty mentor.
-If the capstone project is conducted within a designated course, a passing grade on the project itself is required to satisfy the capstone requirement regardless of the course grade.
-Biology course credit for mentored research is available as BIOL F490, BIOL F397, or BIOL F497.
-More information about the capstone requirement is posted on the Biology and Wildlife website.
+The capstone research project itself may be completed within one of the several designated courses or by working individually with a faculty mentor.
+If the capstone project is conducted within a designated course, a passing grade on the research project itself is required to satisfy the capstone requirement regardless of the course grade.
+Biology course credit for mentored research is available as individual study, BIOL F497.
+More information about the capstone requirement is posted on the Biology and Wildlife Department website.
 Students are strongly encouraged to speak to a biology advisor well before their senior year about how they plan to satisfy the capstone requirement.